 A number of commercial recyclers offer paint and solvent recycling and services across a wide variety of industries.
 Lead-based paints may not be accepted and it is advisable to check with the recycler beforehand.
 There are also a number of operators such as chemical collection services that can provide safe disposal of paint when recycling is not possible.

 Paintback accepts up to 100 litres of unwanted paint per visit (containers must be 20 litres or under).
-The industry-led scheme is a cost-effective solution for trade painters to remove unwanted paint and packaging, providing 165 disposal locations nationally.
+The industry-led scheme is a cost-effective solution for trade painters to dispose of unwanted paint and packaging, providing 165 collection points nationally.
 To find a location near you, visit Paintback.

 What Happens When It’s Recycled?